priyankadas1109/planet/README.md

 # Planet Langchain

-A javascript frontend for exploring location data and environmental impacts
+A javascript frontend for exploring location data and environmental impacts.